niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### price
-28. `bos price`: Shows the current price of Bitcoin from the rate provider coindesk (default)
+Shows the current price of Bitcoin from the rate provider coindesk (default)
   - Options:
     - `symbols`: You can use currency ticker symbols to get the price in the fiat currency of your choice.
 Example: `bos price AUD` for Australian Dollar, `GBP` for British Pound, its defaulted to `USD`
   - Flags: